elmahio/documentation/docs/logging-to-elmah-io-from-jsnlog.md

+---
+title: Logging to elmah.io from JSNLog
+description: Learn about how to add JavaScript logging to elmah.io using JSNLog.
+Log errors directly to the cloud and identify uncaught client-side errors.
+---

 # Logging to elmah.io from JSNLog

-> While logging through JSNLog still works, we recommend to use our native integration with JavaScript: [Logging to elmah.io from JavaScript](https://docs.elmah.io/logging-to-elmah-io-from-javascript/)
+> While logging through JSNLog still works, we recommend using our native integration with JavaScript: [Logging to elmah.io from JavaScript](https://docs.elmah.io/logging-to-elmah-io-from-javascript/)

 Using JSNLog you will be able to log JavaScript errors to elmah.io.
-In this sample, we will focus about logging JavaScript errors from a ASP.NET MVC web application, but you can use JSNLog to log anything to elmah.io, so please check out their documentation.
+In this sample, we will focus on logging JavaScript errors from an ASP.NET MVC web application, but you can use JSNLog to log anything to elmah.io, so please check out their documentation.

 Start by installing the `JSNLog.Elmah` package: